Expert Witness Testimony Requires Legal Translator and Interpreter Services

 Ambe v.
 Air France, S.A., Case No. 2:17-cv-08719, was decided by the U.S. District Court for the Central District of California on August 10, 2021.

-Contact legal translation service All Language Alliance, Inc. to obtain certified English translations of expert witness opinions and reports written in French, Russian, Chinese, Japanese, Brazilian Portuguese, Farsi, Danish, Spanish, Japanese, Italian, European Portuguese, Hebrew, Romanian, German, Polish, Thai, Arabic, Amharic, and other foreign languages; to hire medical interpreters for IMEs; and to retain a professional translator/ interpreter to serve as an expert witness in cases involving Hawaiian language documentary evidence; Thai language documentary evidence; Quebecois French; Anuak language and culture; Mennonite Low German (Plautdietsch) language and culture; to locate a linguistic expert with a unique knowledge of a rare language and culture.
+Contact legal translation service All Language Alliance, Inc. to obtain certified English translations of expert witness opinions and reports written in French, Russian, Chinese, Japanese, Brazilian Portuguese, Thai, Mongolian, Farsi, Danish, Spanish, Japanese, Lithuanian, Italian, European Portuguese, Hebrew, Romanian, German, Polish, Arabic, Amharic, and other foreign languages; to hire medical interpreters for IMEs; and to retain a professional translator/ interpreter to serve as an expert witness in cases involving Hawaiian language documentary evidence; Thai language documentary evidence; Quebecois French; Anuak language and culture; Mennonite Low German (Plautdietsch) language and culture; to secure an expert witness with expertise in Puerto Rico genealogy and family history research; to locate a linguistic expert with a unique knowledge of a rare language and culture.

 #alllanguagealliance #certifiedtranslation #certifiedtranslator #certifiedtranslationservices #legaltranslation #legaldocumenttranslation #legaltranslationservices #humantranslator #humantranslationservices #expertopiniontranslation #expertreporttranslation #Frenchtranslation #Frenchtranslationservices #certifiedFrenchtranslation #Daubert factors #expertwitness #expertwitnesstestimony